rsimon/liiive/README.md

 ## 8. Managed Hosting

-If your institution or project doesn't have in-house IT support or server infrastructure, managed hosting provides a dedicated, privately hosted liiive instance – optionally with custom branding or domain – without the overhead of setup and server management.
+If your institution or project doesn't have in-house IT support or server infrastructure, managed hosting provides a dedicated, privately hosted liiive instance – optionally with custom branding or domain – without the overhead of having to set up and manage a server yourself.

 Managed hosting includes: